 ٢٨ رَفَعَ سَمْكَهَا فَسَوَّاهَا

-"He raised its thickness" today we know that this is correct because the universe is expanding (radius is increasing).
+"He raised its thickness" today we know that this is correct because the universe is expanding (radius of observable universe is increasing).

 "Sawwa سَوَّا" means made equal.
 "And equalized it" means made the thickness equal for all observers.
 Today we know that this is correct because all observers see the same radius.
 (If Earth were flat and the sky were a dome, as some skeptics claim, then the height at the center would be bigger than height at the edges, hence observers would not see the same thickness.)